-Pretty much all of their menu items are gluten free (except for the croutons obviously).
-They serve signature salads and warm bowls as well as a DIY option if nothing on the menu speaks to you.
+Almost all their menu items are gluten free (except for the croutons, obviously).
+They serve signature salads, warm bowls, and a DIY option if nothing on the menu speaks to you.

-So when you’re in need of a healthy alternative to all the Nola-based foods, make sure City Greens is high up on that healthy list.
+So when you need a healthy alternative to all the Nola-based foods, make sure City Greens is high on that healthy list.

 City Greens has also appeared in Eating Healthy In New Orleans.

 The uptown area of New Orleans is an excellent spot for gluten-free folks.
 There are so many different restaurants compacted into those one area that even this small handful of restaurants doesn’t scratch the surface of places you can eat.
 If Allison’s recommendations didn’t strike your fancy, check out these delicious lagniappe restaurants.

 4338 St. Charles Avenue